loitietu/MWebConnect/README.md

 server.run();
 ```

-5.So you can connect to the server with the command /connect 127.0.0.1:19132 in Minecraft.
+5. So you can connect to the server with the command /connect 127.0.0.1:19132 in Minecraft.

-##Server event
+## Server event
-1. Make sure to import two libraries, com.loistudio.Session and com.loistudio.tools.EventEmitter, before using this function.
+1. Make sure to import two libraries, `com.loistudio.Session` and `com.loistudio.tools.EventEmitter`, before using this function.

 ### Currently owned events:
 #### onMessage